 The first step is to see the large pool of options.
 In other words: understand the big picture and define the long-term goal.

 After that, the details will fall into place.
 The tactics will become apparent.
 The specific goals will present themselves.

-After I decide to buy a white Toyota, if I really made that decision, I notice all the white Toyotas on the roads everywhere you go – the ones I never noticed before.
+After I decide to buy a white Toyota, if I really made that decision, I notice all the white Toyotas on the roads everywhere – the ones I never noticed before.

 I also notice that ‘Not knowing what to do next‘ occurs when I don’t know what I want; when I haven’t defined the long-term goal; when I don’t understand the big picture; when there is no strategy in place.

 If I haven’t committed to the white Toyota, all I see is a confusing endless row of cars whizzing by.